ameersarwar/cross_expression/README.md

 enrich = spatial_enrichment(data = data, locations = locations, gene1 = "Tafa1", gene2 = "Col19a1")
 enrich$pvalue
 ```
-The p-value `5.839144e-06` from `enrich$pvalue` is smaller than `alpha = 0.05`, suggesting that cross-expression patterns between `Tafa1` and `Col19a1` are spatially enriched, confirming our observation that most such cell-neighbor pairs are towards the top of the tissue.
+The p-value from `enrich$pvalue` is smaller than `alpha = 0.05`, suggesting that cross-expression patterns between `Tafa1` and `Col19a1` are spatially enriched, confirming our observation that most such cell-neighbor pairs are towards the top of the tissue.

+**!!Important!!**

+The `spatial_enrichment` algorithm is stochastic in the sense that we do not use all the non-cross-expressing cells when computing distances.
+Instead, we use `max_pairs = 20000` as default.
+Using a larger number makes the p-value more accurate but reduces computational efficiency.

 We can view the distances using:
 ```{r}